On a time-dependent extra spatial dimension: Introduction

 \section{Introduction}

 The notion that our world may contain more than three spatial dimensions can be traced to the pioneer work of Kaluza and Klein starting in 1919.
 The development of string/M-theory has resulted in a revival of this idea.
 At this stage in the evolution of the Universe the extra spatial dimensions are hidden from us four-dimensional observers.
 It has been conjectured that the extra dimensions had suddenly compactified to become unobservable, but the mechanisms for this dimension breaking has remained somewhat of a mystery \cite{mK99}.
 It is proposed in this paper that cosmic inflation may provide a possible explanation, provided that certain conditions are met.
+It is also proposed that the same mechanism would be the source of the energy stored in the resulting curled-up dimensions.

 We are going to confine ourselves to a single extra spatial dimension with a scale factor that is necessarily time dependent to allow the size to vary.
 Accordingly, our starting point is the spacetime topology $M\times S^1$, where $M$ refers to a de Sitter space and $S^1$ to an extra-dimensional 1-sphere.
 So our metric is given by